tiago0liveira77/tiago0liveira77/README.md

 ### Hi, I'm Tiago 👋

-- 🔭 I’m currently working on Softinsa
+- 🔭 I’m currently working at Softinsa as a Back-End Developer
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Java
 <!--
 **tiago0liveira77/tiago0liveira77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.